Coloring ideas for Shark

 Sharks are usually gray or bluish on top with a lighter belly, but yours can be any color you like!
 Try coloring the body light gray with a white tummy, and make the fins sparkle with silver or dark blue.
 For a fun ocean scene, add swirling waves, colorful fish friends, bubbles, and even a treasure chest hiding nearby.
 You can even give your shark a pirate hat, sunglasses, or a snorkel for underwater silliness!

-On the back of the page, why not try writing some fun facts about the shark, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the shark, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Shark?